Ronaldr1985/raspberry-pi-clock/README.md

 As simple as downloading the source code and compiling it.

+Just make sure when running the compiled binary you run it with `sudo` or as `root`.

 ## Disclaimer

 I didn't write two of the files included in this repository, SSD1305.c and SSD1305.h, they were written by WaveShare.
 I have included them here for your convenience.